Links to Other Pages

 Milton Amateur Wrestling Club

-"There was also there was a large hall with a lot of front-facing windows.
+"There was also a large hall with a lot of front-facing windows.
 This was used as the Milton Amateur Wrestling Club for many years.
 It was run run by Sandy Munro who had been a wrestler in the 1930s Olympics.
 Many a champion wrestler came from this club in the 1940s to the 1960s."

 Doctor Labinjoh